rancher/opni/enhancements/aiops/20230120-Identify-prometheus-metrics-that-match-known-anomaly-chart-patterns.md

 * Monitoring metrics in a multi-cluster setup is challenging.
 Operators could be responsible for hundreds of clusters and each cluster has tons of different metrics.
 When an outage occurs, it's difficult to identify root-cause metrics to assist outage diagnosis.
 Users need tools to help them reduce the scope and identify anomaly metrics faster.

 ## Benefits:
-* makes operators' life easier in the process of outage diagnosis.
+* Makes operators' life easier in the process of outage diagnosis.
-* improve user experience.
+* Improve user experience.
 Metric data will get condensed and categorized into insights that are much easier to digest.
-* reduce mean time to resolve outages.
+* Reduce mean time to resolve outages.
 This method will shorten the time operators taken to find out root cause.
-* reduce economic loss.
+* Reduce economic loss.

 ## Impact:
 * No direct impact to existing system in terms of performance.
 However, initially this feature will only be deployed in `reactive mode` -- it's only triggered when an alert is fired.
 If this new feature is deployed in a `proactive mode`(which means it runs periodically) in the future, then it might require more resources as it would have to continuously compute for all metrics.